Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

 - New Settings Menu
   - New Timer Feature
-  - Seperate Master, Music, and Other sound controls
+  - Separate Master, Music, and Other sound controls
 - Differentiation in cities
 - Probably Brand New Bugs Somewhere!
 - Much more detailed land in-between cities with hills and rivers.